Soapstone 101 - An Overview

 Soapstone is Heat-Resistant

-Like other stone countertop options, soapstone is heat-resistant.
 This is what makes it a great countertop option specifically; since it’s a heat-resistant material, you don’t need to worry about damaging your countertops if you pull a pan out of the hot oven and put it directly onto your countertop.
-It’s why stone counters as a whole are becoming more and more popular.
-More than that, though, soapstones inherent qualities provide an additional benefit that takes things a step further.
+It’s why stone counters as a whole are so sought after.

 Soapstone is Chemically Inert